Discount Model - Customer Order

 Discount status

-When a customer order line has been entered, a status is displayed for each discount number in 'Customer Order.
+When a customer order line has been specified, a status is displayed for each discount number in 'Customer Order.
 Open Line' (OIS101/E).
-The Status – discount field indicates how the discount has or will be calculated.
+The 'Status' discount field indicates how the discount is calculated.
 The valid statuses are as follows:

 Status Indicates